 I feel like an incomplete, scattered, unhealthy version of myself if I don’t get this space to breathe.

-Social media is an important part of my work, and likely part of yours, and I think a real gift if we use it wisely.
+Social media is an important part of my work and I think a real gift if we use it wisely.
 A complete distraction and energy drain if we do not.
-And I wonder if, for the sensitive soul, navigating the always connected, pulsating online world is even more of a challenge than for most.
+For the sensitive soul, navigating the always-connected, noisy online world is even more of a challenge than for most.

 But more of a good thing is not always better.